 Coppins describes a determined group of political allies lining up to discredit, diminish and reputationally destroy journalists and mainstream media institutions.
 Collectively, and on the down-low, they’ve spent years scraping Facebook, Instagram and other social media platforms for postings, personal information and other fragments they can use to undermine the credibility of freelancers, reporters, editors and the institutions that provide them outlets and pay them for their work.
 The civic sadism of this illiberal cabal, playing on self-centered fears of the pliable, the frightened and the politically ignorant, seeks nothing less than to undermine public confidence in a free and independent press to be replaced by hyped and manipulative propaganda.

 In my lifetime, this tendency poked its head from the political sewers with pronounced intensity as government, scaled to the needs of a large and growing nation, became a target of discredit and debasement in the era of Ronald Reagan.
 Reagan propagated a simple-minded “government is the problem” trope made memorable when Grover Norquist, a Reagan acolyte, said on NPR in May 2001, “I don't want to abolish government.
 I simply want to reduce it to the size where I can drag it into the bathroom and drown it in the bathtub.”
-But drowning government in a democracy equates in a society founded on democratic ideals to drowning the governed.
+But, in a democracy built on pluralistic ideals, the act of drowning government adds up to drowning the governed.

 Political developments of steroidal scale, at this moment in our shared history, suggest the extremity of Norquist’s sentiment has ripened to considerations of actual civicide.
 Defined by the Urban Dictionary as “the willful and intentional destruction of a great city, including murder and exile of its inhabitants,” the term warrants a more expansive definition to include the planned murder of what we think of as the public sphere and what we engage in as informed, evidence-based civic discourse.